alfetahe/process-hub/guides/StateHandover.md

 In this guide we will show a simple example of how to handover the state of a process from one node to another.

-`ProcessHub` this scenario is happening automatically when the cluster has received new node event, meaning that the new node has joined the cluster or left.
+This scenario is happening automatically when the cluster has received new node event, meaning that the new node has joined the cluster or left.

 Suppose we have the following `GenServer` process: